Thomas-Oz-Dunn/donnager/README.md

 Until the rains fall on Olympus Mons.

-A library of functions I've found useful for space travel calculations.
+A library of functions for astrodynamic calculations.

+## Installation

+## Usage

 Ad astra, plus ultra